Raj-ya664/netflixclone/README.md

 # netflixclone
-Front End Clone Using HTML CSS and Javascript with good UI
+Front End Clone Using HTML CSS and Javascript with good Netflix landing page